Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 Soaking up the view at the end of the penthouse suite

-The bedroom in the penthouse suite at nhow London hotel – the robes can be changed according to guest preference
+The bedroom in the penthouse suite at this quirkly hotel nhow London – the robes can be changed according to guest preference

-The bedroom links seamlessly to the bathroom which contains a bath, shower, second loo and sink
+The bedroom links seamlessly to the bathroom which contains a bath, shower, WC and sink

 As well as the bedrooms and the bar downstairs, nhow London has a gym in the basement which is set up with a ‘London theme’, from the Mind the Gap sign by the lift doors and metal grate entrance, to the sound of an approaching tube train playing constantly in the gym.
 There’s also some extremely green conference rooms, known as labs, with fun touches such as a working old-style Space Invaders machine.